 Additionally, today, shoppers expect improved security, flexibility, and fantastic speed when it comes to their shipping choices.
 Flex delivery options (whenever possible) can boost your conversion rate significantly.

-Integrating a flexible delivery scheduler onto your checkout page, such as Cantec Courier’s, provides your customers with the freedom to choose when, where and how they want to get their orders and lets them enjoy their order the same day they place it.
+Integrating a flexible delivery scheduler onto your checkout page provides your customers with the freedom to choose when, where and how they want to get their orders and lets them enjoy their order the same day they place it.

 Be upfront about your costs and transparent with your pricing, and these problems disappear.

 Shoppers abandon carts, but they might not abandon your store.
 There could be many reasons why window shoppers choose not to go through with their purchase, but that doesn’t mean they’re gone forever!

 Providing a discount code for their shopping carts, and incentivizing a purchase with a voucher for free delivery can continue them threw the sales process.

 With Breadstack’s behaviour-based customer analytics, you can provide discounts, incentives and gifts for customers on the fly without having them bounce from your site.

 Have overstocked inventory or dead stock?
 Breadstack lets you turn unwanted inventory into promotions to lock in conversions and reduce your cart abandonment rate all with the click of a button.

 Shopping cart abandonment is endemic within ecommerce.
 Even if customers are visiting your site, there’s only so much that product descriptions and photography can do to spur customers into a purchase.